 100 Read Challenge at Round House

-Alongside the reading scheme, all children from Year 1 to Year 6 are invited to take part in the '100 Read Challenge'.
+All children from Year 1 to Year 6 are invited to take part in the '100 Read Challenge'.

 This challenge consists of 3 lists : Year 1 and 2, Year 3 and 4, Year 5 and 6.
 Within these lists are book titles which support and extend reading taught in school and promote a love of reading through favourite and well known books for children.
 The books were carefully chosen using resources and information from places like the CLPE (Centre for Literacy in Primary Education).